jentery/506/index.md

 *Dear You*: on worldbuilding, structural oppression, and being addressed (media: text; apparatus: engine)

 Please read selections from N.K.
-Jemisin's [*Fifth Season*](http://jenteryteaches.com/noneshall/506/jemisin.pdf) (2015), which is the first book in Jemisin's *Broken Earth* trilogy.
+Jemisin's [*The Fifth Season*](http://jenteryteaches.com/noneshall/506/jemisin.pdf) (2015), which is the first book in Jemisin's *Broken Earth* trilogy.

 ### January 23rd

 *Who's Calling?*: on broadcasting, decoding, and colonial dissemination (media: audio, text; apparatus: editor, network)

-Please listen to part one of Colin Grant's BBC documentary, [*Caribbean Voices*](http://jenteryteaches.com/noneshall/506/grant.mp3), about Una Marson, *Calling the West Indies*, and the *Caribbean Voices* radio program (1943-58).
+Please listen to part one of Colin Grant's BBC documentary, [*Caribbean Voices*](http://jenteryteaches.com/noneshall/506/grant.mp3) (2009), about Una Marson, *Calling the West Indies*, and the *Caribbean Voices* radio program (1943-58).

 *Is Anyone Listening?*: on acousmatic voices, gaslighting, and shouting into the abyss (media: audio, text; apparatus: editor, network)